SkinPal/MD-App-Development/README.md

 | A312B4KX3218 | Nadzira Karimantika Atsarirahmati |  Mobile Development | Universitas Sebelas Maret | [![text](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/nadzira-karimantika-atsarirahmati-211b62271) |

-## Deskripsi Proyek
-Proyek ini adalah aplikasi berbasis Kotlin yang dirancang untuk dijalankan di Android Studio.
-Aplikasi ini menyediakan fitur seperti skin analysis, skin recommendation, and skin tracking dengan memanfaatkan AI.

-## Prasyarat
-Sebelum memulai, pastikan Anda memiliki:

-1. **Android Studio** (versi terbaru) - IDE utama untuk mengembangkan dan menjalankan aplikasi Android.
-2. **JDK (Java Development Kit)** - Sebaiknya gunakan versi terbaru.
-3. **Gradle** - Terintegrasi dalam Android Studio, tetapi pastikan sinkronisasi berjalan lancar.
-4. **Koneksi Internet** - Diperlukan untuk mengunduh dependensi proyek.
-5. **Perangkat Android atau Emulator** - Untuk menjalankan aplikasi.

-## Cara Menggunakan
-Ikuti langkah-langkah berikut untuk menjalankan proyek ini:

-### 1. Ekstrak File
-- Unduh file zip proyek dan ekstrak ke direktori pilihan Anda.

-### 2. Buka Proyek di Android Studio
-- Jalankan Android Studio.
-- Pilih "Open an Existing Project".
-- Arahkan ke folder hasil ekstraksi, lalu pilih folder utama proyek.

-### 3. Sinkronisasi Proyek
-- Android Studio akan secara otomatis memulai sinkronisasi Gradle.
-- Pastikan tidak ada error selama proses ini.
-Jika terjadi error, periksa koneksi internet atau file `build.gradle`.

-### 4. Jalankan Aplikasi
-- Hubungkan perangkat Android Anda dengan mode developer (aktifkan "USB Debugging") atau siapkan emulator melalui Android Studio.
-- Klik tombol "Run" (ikon segitiga hijau) di toolbar.
-- Pilih perangkat target, lalu tunggu hingga aplikasi berjalan.

-### 5. Debugging dan Pengujian
-- Gunakan fitur "Logcat" di Android Studio untuk memantau log selama aplikasi berjalan.
-- Pastikan semua fitur berfungsi seperti yang diharapkan.

-## Struktur Folder
-Proyek ini memiliki struktur folder berikut:

-- `app/`:
-  - Berisi kode sumber aplikasi termasuk file XML (UI) dan file Kotlin (logika aplikasi).
-- `gradle/`:
-  - Berisi konfigurasi Gradle untuk pengelolaan dependensi dan build.
-- `build.gradle`:
-  - File utama untuk mengelola versi SDK, dependensi, dan konfigurasi proyek.
-- `manifest/`:
-  - Berisi file `AndroidManifest.xml` yang mengatur izin aplikasi, aktivitas, dan metadata lainnya.

-## Catatan Penting
-- **Masalah Sinkronisasi:** Jika terjadi error selama sinkronisasi Gradle, pastikan Anda memiliki koneksi internet stabil dan versi Gradle yang kompatibel.
-- **Versi Minimum Android:** Perangkat target harus memenuhi persyaratan versi minimum yang ditentukan dalam file `build.gradle`.
-- **Debugging:** Jika aplikasi tidak berjalan, gunakan "Logcat" untuk melacak error.
+## Project Description
+This project is a Kotlin-based application designed to run on Android Studio.
+The application provides features such as skin analysis, skin recommendations, and skin tracking by leveraging AI.
+Additionally, this SkinPal app provides daily notifications to remind users to follow their daily skincare routine.

+## Tools
+•	Android Studio
+•	Kotlin
+•	Retrofit
+•	Room

+## Prequisities
+Before starting, ensure you have:

+1. **Android Studio** (latest version) - The primary IDE for developing and running Android applications.
+2. **JDK (Java Development Kit)** - It's recommended to use the latest version.
+3. **Gradle** - Integrated into Android Studio, but make sure synchronization works properly.
+4. **Koneksi Internet** - Required to download project dependencies.
+5. **Perangkat Android atau Emulator** - To run the application.

+## How to Use
+Follow these steps to run this project:

+### 1. Extract Files
+- Download the project zip file and extract it to your preferred directory.

+### 2. Open the Project in Android Studio
+- Launch Android Studio.
+- Select "Open an Existing Project."
+- Navigate to the extracted folder and select the main project folder.

+### 3. Sync the Project
+- Android Studio will automatically start Gradle synchronization.
+- Ensure there are no errors during this process.
+If errors occur, check your internet connection or the `build.gradle` file.

+### 4. Run the Application
+- Connect your Android device in developer mode (enable "USB Debugging") or set up an emulator in Android Studio.
+- Click the "Run" button (green triangle icon) in the toolbar.
+- Select the target device and wait for the application to launch.

+### 5. Debugging and Testing
+- Use the "Logcat" feature in Android Studio to monitor logs while the application runs.
+- Ensure all features work as expected.

+## Important Notes
+- **Synchronization Issues:**  If errors occur during Gradle synchronization, ensure you have a stable internet connection and a compatible Gradle version.
+- **Minimum Android Version:** Perangkat target harus memenuhi persyaratan versi minimum yang ditentukan dalam file `build.gradle`.
+- **Debugging:**  If the app fails to run, use "Logcat" to trace errors.